 “My philosophy is if we use practices that actually help the soil, they will, by default, prevent water quality problems,” he said.

 Francis is right – there are more than 33 million tillable acres in Iowa planted with corn and soybeans.
-He said conservation practices such as bioreactors and buffer strips are important to implement, but he grows frustrated.
+He said conservation practices such as bioreactors and buffer strips can be effective, but he grows frustrated.
 He views them more as conservation “diapers,” rather than conservation “practices.”

 “You didn’t do the right things in the field, so it’s leaking and now you need a diaper,” he chuckled.